Modification of Spousal Maintenance

 The courts will also terminate spousal maintenance if the recipient begins living with a romantic partner.
 The courts will conduct a hearing to determine if the person receiving maintenance is cohabitating with someone with whom he or she is in a romantic or dating relationship in a permanent location on an ongoing basis and if so, will end the other party’s support obligation.Speak to a Seasoned Dallas Divorce Lawyer

 Although the courts aim to rule fairly with regards to spousal maintenance obligations, situations can arise that render a prior ruling unjust and necessitate a change to a prior award.
 If you need assistance seeking or opposing a request for modification of spousal maintenance, it is smart to speak to an attorney about your options.
 At McClure Law Group, our seasoned Dallas lawyers possess the knowledge and resources needed to obtain favorable results, and if you hire us, we will work diligently to help you protect your interests.
-Our primary office is in Dallas, and we are available to meet clients for consultations at our Collin County office in Plano.
 We frequently represent people in spousal maintenance modification proceedings in Dallas, Frisco, Fort Worth, Irving, McKinney, Richardson, Rockwall, and Garland.
 We also represent people in family law cases in cities in Dallas, Rockwall, Collin, Denton, Tarrant, and Grayson Counties.
 You can reach us by calling 214.692.8200 or using our online form to schedule a meeting.